 Appropriate steps will need to be taken in order to deal with condensation:

-- Open windows whenever possible, especially whilst bathing or cooking
+- Open windows a little whenever possible, especially whilst bathing or cooking

-- Dry windows, window-sills and other affected areas using a dry cloth
+- Remove moisture from window-sills and any other affected areas using a dry cloth

 - Cover pans when cooking and if possible, keep the kitchen door closed and windows open